Four Money Moves Every Woman Should Make for Financial Independence

 Regardless of your age, employment or relationship status, making time to prioritize your own finances is essential to your future.
 Here are four smart money moves you can make today.

-1. Know Your Credit Score (and How to Get One)
+1. Know Your Credit Score (or How to Get One)

 Knowledge is power, right?
 So finding out your credit score can strengthen your ability to take control of your finances.

 Why is a credit score so important?
 The score is an indicator of how good you are at managing money and repaying debt.
-If your score is low, you’ll pay higher interest rates and may have difficulty obtaining credit and loans — it can even affect your ability to get a job or an apartment.
+If your score is low, you’ll pay higher interest rates and may have difficulty obtaining credit and loans.

 Your credit score is based on credit bureau reports, so you should check yours for errors — you can get the reports for free once a year at annualcreditreport.com.
-There are actually a few credit score models, but you can get a free FICO Score at freecreditscore.com.
+Ordinarily, you’re only entitled to one free report per year from each bureau, but due to the pandemic, you can receive a free report every week through April 2021.

 To learn more about how credit scores work — including how they’re calculated — check out our Academy course: Credit Scores 101.